MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 :::moniker range=">=azure-pipelines-2019"

 <!-- :::editable-content name="description"::: -->
-Build, test, or archive an Xcode workspace on macOS.
-Optionally package an app.
+Use this task to build, test, or archive an Xcode workspace on macOS, and optionally package an app.
 <!-- :::editable-content-end::: -->

 :::moniker-end